deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “I’d feel better if there were some Gaoians in the formation…” Dye muttered.

-“Yeah, well, the Kwmbwrw asked them to stay out except in emergencies.”
-Taylor explained.
+“Yeah, well, the Kwmbwrw asked them to stay out except in emergencies,” Taylor explained.

 “Not us?”